$49 per month* $49 per month*

 Become a smarter investor today.

-(All figures in millions, except percentages)
+(All figures in billions, except percentages)

-Did you like Store Corporation’s Revenue by Segment statistic?
+Did you like Kroger’s Revenue Breakdown statistic?

 Access thousands of more such key performance indicator data points, on listed companies, with Business Quant.